 - Fluid type of fluid you will dispense. - Group (optional selection).
 Defaults to Matrix System.
-If you choose a group instead, only the meters in that specific group will be able to select that work order. - Work Order Number and Job Code Work Orders can have a maximum of (8) characters and The Job Code can have a maximum of (3) characters.
+If you choose a group instead, only the meters in that specific group will be able to select that work order.

+- Work Order Number and Job Code Work Orders can have a maximum of (8) characters and The Job Code can have a maximum of (3) characters.
 The meter can receive any number of work orders and Job Code Numbers.
 The Work Order number is separated from the Job Code with a dash (-).
 The numbers, 0 9; alphabet characters, A Z; and period (.), forward slash (/) and dash (-) or space characters can be used when assigning a Work Order or Job Number.
-One Work Order can require more than one service. - Preset Amount amount associated with work order. - Units of Measure English (Gallons, Quarts or Pints) or Metric (Liter) measurement value. - Click OK to add the work order to the Work Order Queue and a new line appears in the Work Order Queue area of the screen.
+One Work Order can require more than one service. - Preset Amount amount associated with work order. - Units of Measure English (Gallons, Quarts or Pints) or Metric (Liter) measurement value. - 5.
+Click OK to add the work order to the Work Order Queue and a new line appears in the Work Order Queue area of the screen. - 4.
+If Override Validation is checked, clicking the OK button sends the Work Order to the Meter's Work Order queue and a new line appears in the Work Order Queue area of the screen.